 Art in Brighton Magazine 2018: She features in this artist’s directory with her own full page.

-ING Discerning Eye exhibition 2016: Three pictures were selected and shown at the Mall Galleries in London from 17–26 Nov
+ING Discerning Eye exhibition 2016: Three pictures selected and shown at the Mall Galleries in London from 17–26 November.

-Big Heart Auction: One work was donated and sold at an online auction hosted by eBay in July 2016, in support of Chestnut Tree House
+Big Heart Auction: One work donated and sold at an online auction hosted by eBay in July 2016, in support of Chestnut Tree House Charity (Hospice)